Example work of the Victorian Taxidermist firm of Henry James Burton & Son

 Examples of Victorian Taxidermist Henry James Burton

-In this example of Henry James Burton’s work we see a summer fire screen made in London during the 2nd half of the 19th century filled with exotic birds (photo courtesy of Zebregs&Roell Art & Antiques).
+In this example of Henry James Burton’s work we see a summer fire screen made in London during the 2nd half of the 19th century filled with exotic birds Zebregs&Roell Art & Antiques).

-In this example of Henry James Burton’s work we see two fire screens made in London mid 19th century filled with exotic birds, and are labelled 120 Wardour Street
+In this example of Henry James Burton’s work we see a pair of fire screens made in London mid 19th century filled with exotic birds, and are labelled 120 Wardour Street

 Cased Pacific Black Duck & Blue-Billed Teal